JustinGOSSES/predictatops/README_0.rst

 StratPickSupML
 ==============

+# PLEASE REFER TO THE README.md file for the time being <a href="https://github.com/JustinGOSSES/StratPickSupML/blob/master/README.md">here</a>.
+.
 A series of modules for various steps involved in a stratigraphic pick supervised machine-learning prediction.

 Development was in this repo:`MannvilleGroup_Strat_Hackathon`.